 ECCO Country Member Profiles: Croatia

 Name of group: Croatian Society of IBD, Croatian Medical Assocation & IBD Section, Croatian Society of Gastroenterology

-Joined ECCO in: 2001 (Boris Vucelic was one of the founders of ECCO)
+Joined ECCO in: 2001 (Boris Vucelic, ECCO Honorary Member, was one of the founders of ECCO)

 What has changed since your society became an ECCO Country Member?

-Ever since the inception of our group, and as a part of the successful ECCO Story, we have all been trying to develop together.
-Although it started as a small group of IBD enthusiasts, ECCO has since become a strong and powerful professional and scientific society.
-This success has had a huge impact on the IBD community in Croatia, which has become more visible and influential, with increasing standards of care for IBD patients.
+As a part of the ECCO Story, from the very beginning we have been trying to grow together.
+Starting as a small group of IBD enthusiasts, ECCO has become a strong and powerful professional and scientific society.
+Such success has had a huge impact on the IBD Community in Croatia, which has become more visible and influential, with improving standards of care for IBD patients.

-A significant step was taken when ECCO and our own group began to include nurses, young physicians, researchers and patients in our regular activities.
+A significant step was taken when both ECCO and our Group started to include nurses, young physicians, researchers and patients in our regular activities.
 The Croatian Society of IBD, Croatian Medical Assocation was established in 2019.

 What are the benefits to you of being an ECCO Country Member?

-Networking should perhaps take pride of place when talking about the benefits that ECCO Country Membership offers, as it results in greater dissemination of professional and scientific information.
-Educational activities are increasing the level of knowledge not only in the Croatian IBD community but also in the general population.
+Among all the benefits deriving from ECCO Country Membership, networking occupies the first position as it assists in the dissemination of professional and scientific information.
+Educational activities increase the level of knowledge not only in the Croatian IBD Community but also in the general population.

-ECCO Guidelines improve the quality of diagnostic and treatments and are putting us in a better position in talks with insurance companies and hospital administration.
+ECCO Guidelines have increased the quality of diagnosis and treatment, and we are now in a better position when talking to insurance companies and hospital administration.

-Of course, the consequence of the various benefits is that we are able to provide better care to our patients.
+Of course, in light of all of this, we are able to provide better care to our patients.

 Is your society making use of the ECCO Guidelines?

-Yes.
-Croatian National Representatives have been very active during the preparation of guidelines and in their subsequent implementation.
-We have not translated guidelines into the Croatian language but we use them as a cornerstone for educational activities and preparation of Croatian guidelines.
+Croatian National Representatives have been very active during the preparation of ECCO Guidelines and also in the implementation of new ones.
+We have not translated ECCO Guidelines into the Croatian language but use them as a cornerstone for educational activities and the development of Croatian guidelines.